floweredscarf/su25/projects/proj3/checkoff.md

 - The TA will be looking for your world's ability to generate variety in both world structure and player experience while exploring that world.
 What this means is when two different seeds are used to generate new worlds, these worlds should not feel identical (or close to identical).

 The grading breakdown is as follows:
-- 20 points: The worlds are mainly random, as described by the above section.
+- 8 points: The worlds are mainly random, as described by the above section.
-- 10 points: The worlds exhibit a few random elements, but generally look the same
+- 4 points: The worlds exhibit a few random elements, but generally look the same
 - 0 points: The worlds contain no random elements.

-### Ambition Points (30 points total)
+### Ambition Points (12 points total)

 - The student should state and demonstrate the features that are in the Ambition category.
 You should be very explicit about how to "activate" or use that feature.
 - The TA will write in the features the student successfully demonstrated and their point values based on the spec, awarding either Full, Half, or Zero credit for each item.
-- For students participating in the LLM pilot project, each point counts for half, i.e. they'll need 60 ambition points to get full credit on this part of the project.